 Choose a sign category:

-Workplace safety programs have many parts, all important to keeping people safe on the job.
+Workplace safety programs have many parts, all of which are important to keeping people safe on the job.
 Safety signs play a key role, though, in many aspects of safety from notifying people of tripping hazards and PPE requirements to explaining arc flash and chemical hazards.
-These signs must be noticeable, easy to read, and in many cases comply with OSHA standards for safety signs.
+These signs must be noticeable, easy to read, and in many cases, comply with OSHA standards for safety signs.
 These standards can include formatting and content requirements.
+Since safety is considered the 6S in the 5S program, taking steps to keeping workers safe is a key to a successful and productive business.

 Pre-made labels to mark safety hazards.